saeedhalabi/web-canvas/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue)](https://www.typescriptlang.org/)
 [![TailwindCSS](https://img.shields.io/badge/TailwindCSS-4.0-38bdf8)](https://tailwindcss.com/)

-**WebCanvas** is a modern, drag-and-drop website builder powered by Next.js and TypeScript.
-Create, customize, and preview responsive websites with an intuitive interface.
-Perfect for developers and designers who want to quickly prototype landing pages or learn about building a drag-and-drop editor.
+**WebCanvas** is a modern, section-based website builder powered by Next.js and TypeScript.
+It lets you create and customize responsive pages with an intuitive interface. drag sections to rearrange them, edit their content in real time, and preview your design instantly.
+Perfect for developers and designers who want to quickly prototype landing pages or explore building a lightweight page editor.

 ## Table of Contents